 But if you’re looking to try something different to help your AD, consider one (or more) of these workouts.

-You can also start a strength training routine from the comforts of an air-conditioned gym or even your own home.
-These make great options for summer when you might not want to be training in the heat.
+You can also start a strength training routine from the comfort of an air-conditioned gym or even your own home.
+These are great options for summer when you might not want to be training in the heat.

 Taking a daily walk is a great way to stay active with lower impact on your joints and less sweat than when running.
 You can walk outside when the weather is nice or use a treadmill indoors.

 You’re less likely to overheat when walking than other more strenuous forms of exercise.
 You can carry a bottle of water with you and even a small towel in case you start to sweat.